Lingxi L

 The Lingxi L (灵悉L) is a battery electric mid-size sedan produced by Lingxi for the Chinese market through the Dongfeng Honda joint venture.

 Overview

 The marque was launched in September 2023 with a concept car, the Lingxi L, which was subsequently shown as a near-production prototype at the April 2024 Beijing Auto Show and was formally launched for sales in September 2024.

 Specifications

 The Lingxi L is 4830 mm long and sits on a relatively short wheelbase of 2731 mm.
 The interior features five digital screens, two of which are used for the standard rear view cameras which are standard.

-The battery is a 59 kW·h lithium iron phosphate pack driving a single from motor with 160 kW and a top speed of 160 km/h.
+The battery is a 59 kW·h lithium iron phosphate pack driving a single front motor with 160 kW and a top speed of 160 km/h.